 |Where the Rain Falls|

-Global study explores linkages between climate change, food and livelihood security, and human mobility
+Global study explores links between climate change, food and livelihood security and human mobility

 - Case Study - Bangladesh

 - Case Study - Peru